A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Methods

 \subsubsection{Active Search (with Beam Search)}

-Active Search (\cite{Bello2016}) optimizes the network policy for the particular tourist-region instance, i.e. given an instance $\phi$ we can retrain the model's weights directly on that instance.
+Active Search (\cite{Bello2016}) optimizes the network policy for the given tourist-region instance, i.e., given an instance $\phi$ we can retrain the model's weights directly on that instance.
 The vanilla version uses greedy inference, here we use beam search (see Algorithm \ref{alg:Actvearch}).

-Though it is considered an inference method, active search can be thought of as training/fine-tuning the region-model for a specific tourist.
-For active search we use 128 epochs for active search and a maximum of 128 beams for the beam search that follows active search.
+Even though it is considered an inference method, active search can be seen as a way to achieve training/fine-tuning of the region-model for a specific tourist.
+For active search, we use 128 epochs and a maximum of 128 beams for the beam search that follows active search.